 - Provincial President - An orientation of up to 6 weeks shall be provided with the past President.
-This may be extended upon decision of the Board of Directors. - Orientation begins when the newly elected President begins work at Union Office full time. - Both individuals shall receive the full salary and benefits as outlined in the President's policies. - If there is a period when the newly elected President is unable to obtain leave from the Employer until after the commencement of the term of office, her/his regular salary shall be topped up to salary as outlined in the President's policies.
+This may be extended upon decision of the Board of Directors. - Orientation begins when the newly elected President begins work at Union Office full time. - Both individuals shall receive the full salary and benefits as outlined in the President's policies. - If there is a period when the newly elected President is unable to obtain leave from the Employer until after the commencement of the term of office, the newly elected President's regular salary shall be topped up to salary as outlined in the President's policies. - VP Finance